corkami/collisions/README.md

   endobj
   ```
 - as a stream object, in which case any data is possible, but since we're inside an object, we can't alter the whole PDF structure,
-  so it requires a chosen prefix collision to modify the structure outside the containing stream object.
+  so it requires a chosen-prefix collision to modify the structure outside the containing stream object.

 **colliding text**